Donator-ai/About/README.md

 ![Donator Logo](https://github.com/Donator-ai/Development-Lab/blob/main/Media/Donator_IATIPlus_header200.png)

 Welcome to **Donator.ai**, an innovative new humanitarian crowdfunding platform launched by former staff from the United Nations, USAID and other aid organizations in response to sudden and disastrous USAID aid freeze.
+The platform is powered by a brand-new database that Donator's development lab is calling **IATI Plus**.

 ## Development